Microsoft Graph API Pack.#This Integration is part of the

 For more information, refer to the following article.

 The Application Secret and the Tenant ID integration parameters are required for this method.
+Alternatively, Private Key and Certificate Thumbprint can replace Application Secret for the Certificate Authorization flow.

 The integration supports only Application permission type, and does not support Delegated permission type.